laurencelundblade/QCBOR/README.md

-This code in [Laurence's GitHub](https://github.com/laurencelundblade/QCBOR) has diverged from the CAF source with some small simplifications and tidying up.
+This code in [Laurence's GitHub](https://github.com/laurencelundblade/QCBOR) has diverged from the CAF source with some simplifications, tidying up and feature additions.

 From Nov 3, 2018, the interface and code are fairly stable.
 Large changes are not planned or expected, particularly in the